 \section{Introduction}

-According to the standard Lambda Cold Dark Matter ($\Lambda$CDM) cosmological model, galaxy formation proceeds hierarchically through time, driven by a cold (dark) matter of unknown composition.
-In this era of precision cosmology, its energy density has been measured to have a value of $\Omega_m h^2 = 0.133$ with baryons comprising $\Omega_b h^2 = 0.0196$ of the total \citep{planck20142}.
-CDM clusters on all scales and has been remarkably successful in predicting the large scale structure of the Universe, the temperature anisotropies measured by the Cosmic Microwave Background (CMB) and Lyman-$\alpha$ forest statistics \citep[e.g.][]{peebles1971, blumenthal1984, bond-szalay1983, cole2005, lange2001, hinshaw2013, planck2014, slosar2013}.
-However, as recently reviewed by \citet{weinberg2013}, CDM exhibits a number of small scales problems: it produces halo profiles that are cuspy as opposed to the observationally preferred constant density cores \citep{navarro1997, subramanian2000}, it over-predicts the number of satellite and field galaxies as compared to observations \citep[the ``missing satellite problem";][]{klypin1999, moore1999}, predicts massive (Large Magellanic Cloud mass), concentrated Galactic subhalos inconsistent with observations \citep[e.g.][]{boylan2012} and faces difficulty in producing typical disks due to ongoing mergers down to $z \simeq 1$ \citep{wyse2001}.
-The limited success of baryonic feedback in solving these small scale problems \citep[e.g.][]{boylan2012, teyssier2013} has prompted questions regarding the validity of the CDM scenario.
-A popular solution to the small scale problems in CDM cosmology involves invoking ($\sim$ keV) Warm Dark Matter (WDM) particles that erase small-scale power \citep[e.g]{blumenthal1984, bode2001}~\footnote{However, some works caution that the extremely low mass WDM particles required to make constant density cores prevent the very formation of dwarf galaxies \citep{maccio2012_catch22, schneider2014}.}.
+According to the standard Lambda Cold Dark Matter ($\Lambda$CDM) cosmological model the universe consists of three main components: Dark Energy, Cold Dark Matter (CDM) and baryons with energy densities corresponding to $\Omega_\Lambda = 0.6911$, $\Omega_m = 0.3089$ and $\Omega_b = 0.049$ respectively \citep{planck2015}.
+Dark Matter forms the basis of the hierarchical model of galaxy formation, providing the halos into which baryonic matter collapses, merging and accreting matter to form successively larger structures through cosmic time.
+With its property of clustering on all scales, CDM has been remarkably successful in predicting the large scale structure of the universe, the temperature anisotropies measured by the Cosmic Microwave Background (CMB) and Lyman-$\alpha$ forest statistics \citep[e.g.][]{peebles1971, blumenthal1984, bond-szalay1983, cole2005, lange2001, hinshaw2013, planck2014, slosar2013}.
+However, as recently reviewed by \citet{weinberg2013}, CDM exhibits a number of small scales problems including: (i) producing halo profiles that are cuspy as opposed to the observationally preferred constant density cores \citep{navarro1997, subramanian2000}, (ii) over-predicting the number of satellite and field galaxies as compared to observations - the ``missing satellite problem"\citep {klypin1999, moore1999}, (iii) predicting massive (Large Magellanic Cloud mass) concentrated Galactic sub-halos inconsistent with observations \citep[e.g.][]{boylan2012} and (iv) facing difficulties in producing typical disks due to ongoing mergers down to $z \simeq 1$ \citep{wyse2001}.
+The limited success of baryonic feedback in solving these small scale problems \citep[e.g.][]{boylan2012, teyssier2013} has prompted questions regarding the nature of dark matter itself.
+Indeed, a popular solution to the small scale problems in CDM cosmology involves invoking ($\sim$ keV) Warm Dark Matter (WDM) particles that erase small-scale power \citep[e.g]{blumenthal1984, bode2001}~\footnote{However, some works caution that the extremely low mass WDM particles required to make constant density cores prevent the very formation of dwarf galaxies \citep{maccio2012_catch22, schneider2014}.}.